Pennington County Sheriff's Office swears in recruits from across the country

-The seven of the 15 total new recruits sworn in will go to work for the Pennington County Sheriff's Office, including Randy Mullins, who move to South Dakota to become a deputy.
+Seven of the 15 total new recruits sworn in will go to work for the Pennington County Sheriff's Office, including Randy Mullins, who moved to South Dakota to become a deputy.

 Mullins previously worked in law enforcement in Kennewick, Washington.
 He arrived in Rapid City with his family just days ago.